julielinx/julielinx.github.io/_posts/2020-04-24-22_reg_score_implement.md

 ### `metrics` module

 The functions in the `metrics` module allow for more flexibility than the predefined options in the `scoring` parameter due to being able to take additional parameters.
-The `mean_squared_error`, `mean_absolute_error`, `explained_variance_score`, and `r2_score functions` can handle multiouput cases.
-Multiouput cases aren't something I work on very often, so I'm going to leave coverage of this topic at that.
+The `mean_squared_error`, `mean_absolute_error`, `explained_variance_score`, and `r2_score functions` can handle multi-output cases.
+Multi-output cases aren't something I work on very often, so I'm going to leave coverage of this topic at that.
 See the [Scikit-Learn documentation](https://scikit-learn.org/stable/modules/model_evaluation.html#regression-metrics) for more information.

 The only additional function available is the full tweedie deviance, which accepts different power inputs.
 Other than that, the only difference is that the names of the functions are slightly altered.